dtinth/testers-friend/README.md

 A tool for **semi-automated testing.** Use cases:

 - For when you want to do **exploratory testing** but doing everything manually is too tedious.
+- For when you want to do **replicate a bug** repeatedly but don’t want to do it all manually.
 - When you don’t have the resource to set up a full test automation system but would still benefit from little automation here and there.
 At least less efficient stuff can be done more efficiently.

 This tool: